We may earn a small fee from the companies mentioned in this post.

 Nigel de Grey and William Montgomery (Codebreakers)

-Nigel de Grey and William Montgomery were two of the most talented cryptographers working in Room 40.
+Nigel de Grey and William Montgomery were two of the most talented cryptographers working in Room 40 The Admiralty.
 Together, they were instrumental in decrypting the Zimmermann Telegram, one of Room 40’s most significant achievements.
 De Grey would later continue his work in codebreaking during the Second World War at Bletchley Park.

 Dilly Knox (Codebreaker)